kpriya-ece/Digital-signal-processing-MATLAB/README.md

 # Digital-signal-processing-MATLAB
 MATLAB scripts for Digital Signal Processing tasks such as discrete signal generation, signal analysis and FFT, IIR and FIR filter design.

-# MATLAB DSP Scripts
+# Digital Signal Processing - MATLAB

-This repository contains MATLAB scripts for basic Digital Signal Processing (DSP) concepts, including:
+This repository contains MATLAB scripts for fundamental DSP (Digital Signal Processing) concepts:

- -Discrete signal generation
+- Discrete signal generation
- -DFT vs FFT comparison
+- DFT vs FFT comparison
- -Convolution and correlation
+- Convolution and correlation
- -FIR and IIR filter design
+- FIR and IIR filter design

-## How to Use
+## Getting Started

 1. Open MATLAB.
-2. Download or clone this repo.
+2. Clone or download this repository.
-3. Run any `.m` script to view results.
+3. Run any `.m` file to visualize results.
-4. Output plots are saved as `.png` files.
+4. Output plots are saved as `.png` images.

 ## Requirements

- -MATLAB (R2020b or latest)
+- MATLAB R2020b or latest
- -Signal Processing Toolbox (for some scripts)
+- Signal Processing Toolbox (for some scripts)

 ## Author